 Emissions from transport make up the biggest part of Somerset’s carbon footprint at 28%.
-In order to decarbonise Somerset, we need to look seriously at how we travel in ways such as switching to electric vehicles, travelling by other means such as public transport, cycling and walking more and just reducing the amount that we travel overall.
+To decarbonise Somerset, we need to look seriously at how we travel in ways such as switching to electric vehicles, travelling by other means such as public transport, cycling and walking more and just reducing the amount that we travel overall.

-In reality, it will take a combination of all four to help reduce our transport emissions down.
+In reality, it will take a combination of all these changes to help reduce our transport emissions.

 Somerset developed a joint Electric Vehicle Charging Strategy which was adopted in December 2020.
-To find out more head over to our strategies page.
+To find out more visit our strategies page.

 The previous district councils have installed a number of electric vehicle charging points across council-owned car parks all over Somerset.
-See which car parks are in your area.
+See which car parks in your area have charging points.

-Active travel simply refers to travelling by non-motorised ways of travelling such as walking, cycling, using a mobility aid, wheelchair etc. There is plenty of evidence showing that active travel is beneficial both physically and mentally.
+Active travel simply refers to travelling by non-motorised ways of travelling such as walking, cycling, using a mobility aid, wheelchair and so on.
+There is plenty of evidence showing that active travel is beneficial both physically and mentally.

-Somerset Sports and Active Partnership’s website has loads of information on staying active and healthy.
+The Somerset Sports and Active Partnership (SASP) website has lots of information on staying active and healthy.

-There’s lots of information out there on different active travel routes as well as some of the amazing places to walk in Somerset
+There’s lots of information available on different active travel routes as well as some of the amazing places to walk in Somerset:

 - Mendip Hills AONB